Get in listener, we’re going shopping… with the latest episode of the CORDIScovery podcast!

 Shuttered windows, closed shopping centres: our high streets are feeling the brunt of the coronavirus crisis.
 Businesses which relied entirely on their bricks and mortar presence have had to scramble to get their shops online or face a total collapse of income: holding out, if they can, for footfall to return to our streets.
 All this pressure arrived at a time when the retail sector was already having to rethink its model in the face of stiff competition from online giants and a pre-pandemic drift towards e-commerce.
 In this episode of CORDIScovery, our host, Abigail Acton has the pleasure to discuss the future of retail with three Horizon 2020-funded guests who are experts within the field: Frank Sandeloev, CEO of CardLab Innovation, who brings to the table valuable insights on how to ensure online shopping remains safe; Daphne Pijnappel, a B2B marketeer at BuyBay, is interested in everything related to retail and sustainability; and finally, Mary Ellen Foster, a Senior Lecturer in Human-Robot Interaction at the University of Glasgow, brings to the debate her experience in how robots can make physical shopping much more enticing to customers.

-You can access and download this episode right now through through Anchor.fm Apple Podcasts, Google Podcasts, Spotify or wherever you get your favourite feeds.
-You can also keep track of all our podcasts though the CORDIS website at cordis.europa.eu/podcast.
 If you have any feedback, we’re always happy to hear from you!
-Send us any comments, questions or suggestions (but hopefully never a complaint!) to the usual email address, firstname.lastname@example.org.
+Send us any comments, questions or suggestions to the usual email address, email@example.com.

 CORDIScovery, CORDIS, podcast, shopping, COVID-19, retail, e-commerce, coronavirus